hishamk/realize/CONTRIBUTING.md

 [How Can I Contribute?](#how-can-i-contribute)

 ## Code of Conduct
-This project and everyone participating in it is governed by following best pratices:
+This project and everyone participating in it is governed by following best practices:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences